GeorgeDiNicola/TDRB-Middleware-Extension/README.md

 - `queryRange.js`- queries a range of records on the blockchain
 - `registerUser.js` - (from the tutorial referenced above) creates a new user called "user1" that can interact with the user.
 The crypto wallet for the user is added to the current working directory.s
 - `update.js` - updates a record on the blockchain using the ID of its key value (the application uses its item ID hash value)

+Instructions for reproducing the tests I've conducted:
+	Step 1: Follow the setup instructions listed at the beginning of the README.
+	Step 2:

 Other Details: